josephbisaillon/tcg-sim-test/README.md

 3. **Scaling:**
    - For high-traffic deployments, consider using a more robust database solution
    - Implement a load balancer if deploying multiple instances

+4. **Deployment URLs:**
+   - The application automatically uses the current window location for its base URL
+   - This allows for flexible deployment to any domain or port without configuration
+   - Both WebSocket connections and asset URLs will adapt to the current domain

 ### Troubleshooting